 BDD is three things in one: tests, documentation and examples.

 Examples (acceptance tests) explain and illustrate the rules.
 These examples can become tests (manual or automation code) and they document the use cases.
-When you have some complex scenarios, it can be hard to have discussions based on them.
+In scenarios where complexities arise, it becomes challenging to illustrate the points being discussed without examples.
+To gain a deeper comprehension of BDD, let’s delve into a practical development case.
 Examples are a lightweight form of describing the test scenario.
-Example mapping fits better for collaborative Tree Amigos discussion session.
+Example mapping fits better for collaborative Tree Amigos discussion sessions.

 To better understand BDD, we’ll examine a practical case of development.
 The code below demonstrates what a test suite defined using the BDD Mocha interface looks like: